aluxnimm/outlookcaldavsynchronizer/README.md

 Then you get the DAV url of the calendar:
     `https://p**-caldav.icloud.com/*********/calendars/********-****-****-****-************/`

-For syncing iCloud contacts with CardDAV use the following URL
+For syncing iCloud contacts select the preconfigured iCloud contacts profile type, which uses the following CardDAV URL
     https://contacts.icloud.com
 and press '*Test or discover settings*' for autodiscovery, the final URL should look like